Wabanaki Confederacy: Early contact period (1497–1680s)

-Allied with the Maliseet and Passamaquoddy, the Mi'kmaq fought with their Western Mawooshen (Western Abenaki/Penobscot) neighbors for goods as trading relations broke down.
+Allied with the Wolastoquiyik (Maleseet) and Passamaquoddy, the Mi'kmaq fought with their Western Mawooshen (Western Abenaki/Penobscot) neighbors for goods as trading relations broke down.
 This power imbalance resulted in war starting around 1607.
 In 1615 the Mi'kmaq and their allies killed the Mawooshen Grand Chief Bashabas in his village.
 War was costly for the Mi'kmaq and their allies, but especially for their southern Abenaki/Penobscot adversaries.
 Many Abenaki villages faced great losses from the war.
-The war was then followed by a pandemic known as "The Great Dying" (1616-1619), which killed around 70-95% of the local Algonquin population left after the war.
+The war was then followed by a pandemic known as "The Great Dying" (1616–1619), which killed around 70-95% of the local Algonquin population left after the war.

 Not long after this widespread local depopulation, Pilgrim settlers from England arrived in November 1620.
 Algonquin peoples throughout what would become New England began to see Pilgrim settlers settling in their ancestral lands.
 Southern Abenaki people such as the Alemousiski would soon come into permanent contact with English settlers moving into Massachusetts, as well as their lands in southern Maine under the colonizing efforts of people directed by Ferdinando Gorges and John Mason, respectively.
 Pannaway Plantation near modern-day Kittery, Maine would both be founded in 1623.
 Originally founded as fishing and lumber villages, over the decades they developed larger economies and became major population centers in the fledgling economy.

 By the 1640s, internal conflicts within the region started to make Iroquois advances harder to combat for what would become the Wabanaki peoples, but also the Algonquian (tribe west of Quebec City), the Innu, and French to manage separately.
 Aided by French Jesuits, this led to the formation of a large Algonquian league against the Iroquois, who were making significant territorial land gains around the Great Lakes and Saint Lawrence River region.
 By the 1660s, tribes of Western Abenaki peoples as far south as Massachusetts had joined the league.
 This defensive alliance would not only prove to be successful, but it helped repair the relationship among the Eastern Algonquians, promoting greater political cooperation in the coming decades.

-This growing tension with two large and organized political adversaries, the Iroquois and especially English colonists, over the next 20 years would lead to an Algonquian uprising during King Philip's War (1675-1676), followed by the First Abenaki War (1675-1678).
+This growing tension with two large and organized political adversaries, the Iroquois and especially English colonists, over the next 20 years would lead to an Algonquian uprising during King Philip's War (1675–1676), followed by the First Abenaki War (1675–1678).
 Soon after the many Algonquian tribes fought together in an effort to strengthen both defensive and diplomatic power, a push to make a formal political union would take place leading to the development of the Wabanaki Confederacy.